Turing Video-based Cognitive Tests to Handle Entangled Concepts: Acknowledgements

 \section{Acknowledgements}

-This work was supported by the project ``New Methodologies for Information Access and Retrieval with Applications to the Digital Humanities'', scientist in charge S. Sozzo, financed within the fund ``DIUM -- Department of Excellence 2023--27'' and by the funds that remained at the Vrije Universiteit Brussel at the completion of the ``QUARTZ (Quantum Information Access and Retrieval Theory)'' project, part of the ``Marie Sklodowska-Curie Innovative Training Network 721321'' of the ``European Unions Horizon 2020'' research and innovation program, with Diederik Aerts as principle investigator for the Brussels part of the network.
+This work was supported by the project ``New Methodologies for Information Access and Retrieval with Applications to the Digital Humanities'', scientist in charge S. Sozzo, financed within the fund ``DIUM -- Department of Excellence 2023--27'' and by the funds that remained at the Vrije Universiteit Brussel at the completion of the ``QUARTZ (Quantum Information Access and Retrieval Theory)'' project, part of the ``European Union Marie Sklodowska-Curie Innovative Training Network 721321'', with Diederik Aerts as principle investigator for the Brussels part of the network.